-The Company's immediate focus is on submitting a new clinical trial application ("CTA") with the regulatory authorities to allow the start of a Phase IIB trial in delayed union, utilising the optimized production process.
+The Company's immediate focus is on submitting a new clinical trial application ("CTA") with the regulatory authorities in Europe and the United States to allow the start of a Phase II/III trial with ALLOB in patients with delayed union fractures, using its proprietary, optimised production process.
 The Company is currently generating the non-clinical data required for the application and expects to submit the CTA for a multi-centre, randomized, controlled study in H2 2019.

-In addition, in October 2018, Bone Therapeutics also announced results for a first efficacy study in knee osteoarthritis with the enhanced viscosupplement JTA-004.
-The study showed that a single intra-articular injection of JTA-004 delivered higher pain reduction than the reference product, a leading viscosupplement.
+In addition to its cell therapy platform ALLOB, Bone Therapeutics is also developing an improved viscosupplement JTA-004, for the treatment of osteoarthritis.
+In October 2018, the Company announced results for a first efficacy study in knee osteoarthritis with JTA-004.
+The study showed that a single intra-articular injection of JTA-004 delivered higher pain reduction than the reference product, a leading viscosupplement on the market.
 The results support the move to registration studies, broadening the Company's advanced clinical pipeline.
-Based on these results, the Company has initiated the preparation of a JTA-004 Phase III study with an anticipated start in H2 2019.
+Based on these results, the Company has initiated the preparation of a JTA-004 Phase III study and plans to submit in H2 2019 a CTA with the regulatory authorities in Europe and in the United States for the Phase III programme with JTA-004 in patients with knee osteoarthritis.